Next: Multiple Targets in a Rule, Previous: Empty Target Files to Record Events, Up: Writing Rules [Contents][Index]

 time is.
 See Phony Targets.

-The prerequisites of the special target .SUFFIXES
+.SUFFIXESThe prerequisites of the special target .SUFFIXES are the list

 of suffixes to be used in checking for suffix rules.